gonzalop/bambulan/cmd/bambulan/README.md

 - `--vibration-calibration` (`-v`): Enable vibration calibration (default: true)
 - `--layer-inspection` (`-i`): Enable layer inspection (default: false)
 - `--use-ams` (`-a`): Use AMS (default: false)
+- `--skip-upload`: Skip upload and use the provided path as an existing file on the printer.

 #### Camera
 Capture a single frame from the camera.